raunov/bedtime-storyteller/README.md

 1. Select your preferred language from the dropdown menu.
 2. Enter the number of children, their names, and ages.
-3. Input favorite toys, activities, and events from today.
+3. Input their favorite toys, activities, and any events from today.
-4. Specify the values you want the story to teach.
+4. Specify the values or lessons you want to teach in the story.
-5. Click the "Generate Story" button to create your personalized bedtime story.
+5. Click the "Generate Story" button to create a personalized bedtime story.
+6. After reading the story, you can rate it using the feedback widget.

 ## Contributing

-Contributions to improve the Bedtime Story Generator are welcome!
+Contributions are welcome!
 Please feel free to submit a Pull Request.

 ## License

-This project is open source and available under the [MIT License](https://opensource.org/licenses/MIT).
+This project is licensed under the MIT License.

-## Acknowledgements

-- OpenAI for providing the GPT-4 API
-- Anthropic for providing the Claude API
-- Streamlit for the web app framework